 The value to the customer that an independent appraiser offers cannot be measured.
 The client hires us, and we work for the client, not the insurance company.

 Having an experienced professional review what a client thinks is an insufficient offer gives our client reassurance.
 It bolsters our client’s position and encourages them

 Our team of independent appraisers has assessed insurance settlement offers since 1980.
 That’s almost 40 years.
 We keep abreast of the changes and new insurance industry legislation to make sure we provide first rate, current independent appraisals.

 Insurance Claim Dispute

-Insurance claim disputes boil down to the policy holder not getting what he thought he had bought.
-The insurance company knows it is legally required to pay the loss in accordance with the terms of the condition(s) clauses.
+Insurance claim disputes boil down to the policyholder not getting what he thought he had bought.
+The insurance company knows it is legally required to pay the loss by the terms of the condition(s) clauses.
 However, the insurance company cannot be in the personal emotion business.

 Disputes of any kind are unpleasant.
 The policy owner who has a disputed insurance claim is doubly frustrated.
 First, he suffers damage or loss.
 The client remembers he has insurance to at least cover him financially.

 Then, he is hit for a second time when he sees the offered settlement is woefully inadequate.
 Thirdly, he remembers all those premiums he has paid over the years.
 By now, he is angry and needs help.
 We are here to give that help.

 Insurance Claim Estimate